l4d/21/README.md

 # Important: This is a preview, that means some things are unfinished or missing.
-This project is a WIP and will eventually be finished before Cyberpunk 2077 release...hopefully.
-This hud is also meant for 1920x1080, if you use lower resolutions, the scaling will show artifacts.

 ## Install